APPLY Before July 8, 2021

 Throughout the hackathon – organized online, you will receive the assistance of technical, industry and business experts, and you will have access to the tools and hardware prototyping facilities in the Berytech Fab Lab.

-	The winners of the e-Hackathon will win valuable cash prizes and an immediate access to Cleanergy Accelerator Program.
+The winners of the e-hackathon will win valuable prizes and an immediate access to the Cleanergy Accelerator Program.

-	Get all the information and guidance you need to build your prototype, whether its hardware or software
+Get all the information and guidance you need to build your prototype, whether it is hardware or software

 Get all the information you need to turn your idea into a valid business solution

 Receive the support of business, technical and field experts

 THU, JULY 15, 2021 and FRI, JULY 16, 2021

 Pitch your solution to the jury, receive expert feedback, and win valuable prizes

 + Immediate access to the Cleanergy Accelerator Program